chadblack/LatAmSport2019/calendar.md

 275-302.

-* Brenda Elsey, "The Independent Republic of Football: The Politics of Neighborhood Clubs in Snatiago, Chile, 1948-1960," *Journal of Social History* 42.3 (Spring 2009): 605-630.
+* Brenda Elsey, "The Independent Republic of Football: The Politics of Neighborhood Clubs in Santiago, Chile, 1948-1960," *Journal of Social History* 42.3 (Spring 2009): 605-630.

+Chose one of the above for today's memo.

+**DUE: Mexican Sportsman Paper**

 ## Week 7: Populism, Sport, and Nation II